THE EARTHLY INHERITANCE SERIES of BIBLE SUBJECTS

 Hebrew means ‘of Eber,’ or ‘descended from Eber.’
 Gen. 10:25,

-The Hebrew race has thus descended from Eber in two branches: Peleg and
+The Hebrew race has therefore descended from Eber in two branches: Peleg

 Joktan’s first-generation lineage was recorded; Gen. 10:26-29; I Chron.
 1:19-23.